religiosa1/git-webhook-receiver/README.md

 GET /pipelines/{:pipeId} # To see the pipeline status GET /pipelines/{:pipeId}/output # To see the pipe output GET /pipelines # To list last pipelines
-GET /logs # To see the logs result
+GET /logs # To see the logs result, must have logsdb on in config
 ```

 You can find the full documentation for endpoints and params they accept